 Simply submitting a credit reference won’t necessarily do much for you.
 It needs to make a positive impact, and a lot of different factors contribute to that.
 The following pointers will help you cross all the t’s, dot all the i’s and ultimately improve your approval odds.

-- Monitor Your Credit Report & Score: Your credit report is the most powerful credit reference there is.
-So it should receive the bulk of your attention.
+Your credit report is the most powerful credit reference there is, so it should receive the bulk of your attention.
 Making sure it’s error- and fraud-free is a great start.
 But you should settle for nothing less than “excellent” standing because that’s what will get you the best terms and open the most doors.
-People with excellent credit save thousands of dollars on annual mortgage, auto loan, credit card and car insurance payments compared to folks with limited or fair credit.
-If you’ve signed up for a free WalletHub account, you’ll receive daily updates to both your credit report and credit score as well as personalized credit-improvement advice.

-- Don’t Waste Your Bullets: You can only go to the well for references so many times with most individuals and organizations.
+You can only go to the well for references so many times with most individuals and organizations.
 That means you need to pick your spots.
 Save the best references for the highest-dollar situations, such as a mortgage or an important business loan.
 And use other means to improve your chances of getting approved for a credit card, for example.

-For more information, we recommend checking out our Education Center, which is filled with helpful articles on all aspects of the credit-building process.
+For more information, we recommend checking out our education center, which is filled with helpful articles on all aspects of the credit-building process.
 Registering for a free account will also unlock the power of daily credit score updates, unlimited credit report access, 24/7 credit monitoring and customized credit-improvement advice.

-Ask The Experts: Assessing The Effectiveness Of Credit References
+Ask the Experts: Assessing the Effectiveness of Credit References

 Credit references are characterized by variety.
 Myriad types exist and the impact of many is difficult to quantify.
 We therefore sought additional perspectives from a panel of lending experts from both the consumer and corporate sides of the aisle.
 You can find their bios and responses to the following questions below.